 - than Texel Accommodation * in Den Burg

+How about a walk through the village of Den Burg on Texel?
+It is the largest village on the island and is known for its charming streets, historical buildings and lively atmosphere.
 Den Burg is the main town on the island of Texel.
-It is not allowed to call itself a city, because none of the island towns has city rights to this day.
-However, Den Burg most closely resembles a small town.
+It is not allowed to call itself a city, because none of the island towns has city rights.
+However, Den Burg is closest to a small town.
 In any case, here we find everything that one needs.
-From shopping to a selection of restaurants and hotels to the offices responsible for island administration, everything is in Den Burg.
+From shopping to a selection of restaurants and hotels to the offices that run the island, everything is in Den Burg.

 We continue to the north end of the island.
 There is the place De Cocksdorp, the youngest and northernmost village of Texel.
 Only founded 1836 after the salt meadow between Eierland and Texel was created by dike construction, it is now a holiday resort.
 However, most visitors attract something else, namely the Texel lighthouse.